Talk It, Package It, Sell It! The Profit Ladder For Simple Audio Products

 The $47 Version

 The $47 version should feel like a stronger kit or mini-system.
-You’re not just adding more files because more looks impressive, no!
+You’re not just adding more files because more looks impressive.
 You’re adding pieces that help the buyer move faster and with less confusion.

-This rung is a good place to add 2 or 3 short support audios, examples, and a simple mini action plan.
+This rung is a good place to add 2 or 3 short support audios, examples, a mini action plan, and simple copy helpers.
 These pieces help the buyer see how the method works in real life.

 A $47 version could include: